Day 3

 Famous for its Royal Palace, once the residences of the Portuguese monarchy, today it’s a wonderful museum with grand rooms, priceless collections including portraits of Charles II of England, and reflections of its Moorish ancestry plus more modern styles.
 Entrance fees to the Royal Palace are included.

-Returning to Lisbon late in the afternoon, you have time at your leisure to explore this fascinating city.
+Returning to Lisbon, you have time at your leisure to explore this fascinating city.
 Lisbon has an amazing old quarter; still following the centuries old Phoenician Street grid, so spend this evening wandering through its charmingly tangled, cobbled lanes, lined with ancient bars and tiny restaurants.

 Day 4